-What happened was this: Kerrigan was attacked by a man with a police baton just one month before the Olympics in Lillehammer.
+It also can’t be easy for an actor to play someone who exists IRL — especially if that person is one of the best and most notorious figure skaters of all time.
+So, Robbie had a lot of ground to cover in reenacting Harding’s story.
+Here’s what happened: Kerrigan was attacked by a man with a police baton just one month before the 1994 Winter Olympics.
 Did Harding hire the attacker?
-No. But a guy named Shawn Eckardt did, and he was in kahoots with Harding's ex-husband Jeff Gilhooly.
-Was Harding herself involved?
-The details remained murky.
-But it was clear she knew something was going on, and after the Olympics were over, she pleaded guilty to hindering the prosecution.
+No. But a guy named Shawn Eckardt did, and he was in cahoots with Harding's ex-husband Jeff Gilhooly.
+Whether Harding herself was involved in the attack remains a mystery, but the commonly held belief is she knew something was going on, and after the Olympics were over (Harding placed eighth while Kerrigan earned second), Harding pleaded guilty to hindering the prosecution.
 She was fined $100,000, sentenced to probation and 500 hours of community service, and she was banned from ever participating in a U.S. Figure Skating event again.
 Essentially, the decision barred Harding from skating for life.

 At the time, the whole debacle was like the darkest of soap operas playing out in the media in real time.
-But what's often overlooked when talking about the scandal is what an incredible and powerful skater Harding actually was.
-Enter I, Tonya, which does a seriously amazing job of reminding fans of Harding's talent by recreating some of her most famous routines with Robbie — including the time she made history by becoming the first American woman to land a triple axel in competition.
+But what's often overlooked when talking about the scandal is what an accomplished and powerful skater Harding actually was.
+Enter, I, Tonya, which not only gives more insight into Harding’s life before and during the scandal, but it also serves as a reminder for fans of Harding's talent by recreating some of her most famous routines with Robbie — including the time she made history by becoming the first American woman to land a triple axel in competition.